p5hzehxa/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 Or you can create a custom role to manage provisioning.
 For example, to create a custom role:

-* Create a resource set that includes the Users and Groups resources.
+* Create a resource set that includes the users and groups resources.
 See [Create a resource set](https://help.okta.com/okta_help.htm?type=oie&id=csh-create-resource-set).
 * Create the custom role including the appropriate permissions (for example, **Manage users** and **Manage groups**).
 See [Create a role](https://help.okta.com/okta_help.htm?type=oie&id=csh-create-role).

 See also [Roles in Okta](https://developer.okta.com/docs/api/openapi/okta-management/guides/roles).